 You must choose a legal business structure when you want to establish a business in the UK.
 There are four common structures:

-Sole trader is the simplest of all business structures in the UK.
+Sole proprietorship is the simplest of all business structures in the UK.
 You will be responsible for the daily activities of the business and you will be able to keep profits after paying income tax.
 If you expect your business to earn over £83,000, then you will be required to register for VAT with HM Revenue and Customs (HMRC).
 Other obligations include paying national insurance and filing an annual self-assessment tax return.

 If you don’t want to run your business as an individual, then you can setup a company to run it.
 You will serve as the director of the company, and there are quite a number of responsibilities involved in holding such as role.
 For example, you must compile statutory accounts, file a company tax return with the HMRC and register for VAT if the company makes over £83,000.